Jody Watley: 1993–1999: Intimacy and subsequent releases

 At the end of 1996, Watley signed with Big Beat/Atlantic Records in an attempt at a mainstream comeback.
 Nearly two years later, in 1998, Watley released her sixth studio album, Flower.
 The first single, "Off the Hook" was moderately successful reaching number 73 on the Hot 100 and number 23 on the Hot R&B Singles chart, with a remixed version topping the Hot Dance Club Songs chart.
 "Off the Hook" has remained Watley's last single to chart on both the Billboard Hot 100 and Hot R&B singles chart.
 A second single, "If I'm Not in Love", was also successful on the dance chart, peaking at number two.
 Despite this, however, Watley faced trouble promoting the album.
 Just as Flower was set for release in the United States, Big Beat was absorbed into its parent label Atlantic Records, which in turn, shelved the album from being released in the United States, leading to two years of legal troubles for Watley.
 The album was still a critical success after its release in Canada, the UK and Japan.
 One of the songs on the album, "Lovin' You So", was featured on the soundtrack to the 1998 Eddie Murphy vehicle, Dr. Dolittle.
 Around this same time, a previously unreleased song featuring Watley with George Duke titled "Baby Love" was included as a bonus track on The Best of George Duke: The Electra Years in 1997.

-Watley revived Avitone in 1999 to release her final 1990s release via Universal Japan, The Saturday Night Experience Volume 1, a collection of organic club music tracks, inspired by her newfound love of electronic music.
+Watley revived Avitone in 1999 to release her seventh studio album on Universal Japan, The Saturday Night Experience Volume 1, a collection of organic club music tracks, inspired by her newfound love of electronic music.
 Watley told music historian David Nathan that originally the album was intended to be a concept album, "aimed at people looking for something different", further stating she had no desire to release the project in the United States.
 The title song of the same name was licensed to Giant Step and included on their compilation "Giant Sessions, Volume 1 Mixed by Ron Trent".